cameronwp/hurtlingthrough.space/src/pages/posts/20190817-lessons-learned-from-a-year-of-being-a-lone-developer/index.md

 ✔️ **NextJS Site Generator**

 You can't write React without Webpack, and I stand by the statement that Webpack is black magic.
-The less time wasted with arcane ~rituals~ JSON configurations, the better.
+The less time wasted with arcane <s>rituals</s> JSON configurations, the better.
 React site generators let you trade control over transpilation and project structure in exchange for streamlined development.
 This is the boring choice for me - let someone else worry about how all my JSX gets compiled to HTML!

 The two generators I considered were [GatsbyJS](https://nextjs.org/) and [NextJS](https://nextjs.org/).
 I had used Gatsby in the past (_Hurtling through Space_ was [built with it](/posts/20171204-building-a-blog/)!), but I was impressed with the simplicity of the NextJS demo and the size of its [userbase](https://nextjs.org/showcase).
 After a quick test I was sold.